Don’t Risk Rejection at the Airport

 Can you help with lithium battery shipments?

 Yes.
 Lithium batteries are among the most restricted dangerous goods.
 We can prepare Section II declarations for batteries packed with or contained in equipment, as well as full DGDs for standalone battery shipments.
-We’ll also advise on packaging and labeling requirements.
+We’ll also advise on packaging and labelling requirements.